 - When to approach us.

-For more information or support on raising a concern, we provide a free independent and confidential advice line that is provided by Public Concern at Work.
+For more information or support on raising a concern, there's a free, independent and confidential advice line that is provided by Protect.

 Protect are a leading charity who provide advice to workers who are unsure whether or how to raise a public interest concern.